-3.2.2 Mitigate hazards along the pathway
+3.2.2 MITIGATE HAZARDS ALONG THE PATHWAY

-As an extensive pathway network traversing the National Capital Region, the Capital Pathway inevitably intersects features that may pose a risk to pathway users.
+As an extensive network crossing the National Capital Region, the Capital Pathway inevitably intersects features that may pose a risk to pathway users.
 Bridges, tunnels and roadway crossings are examples of locations where pathway conditions require conscious awareness of pathway users, as well as appropriate design to mitigate potential risks and injury.
 In addition, surrounding conditions, such as overgrown vegetation and poor lighting, can have detrimental effects on user safety and comfort.